ilyasergey/YSC2229/_sources/week-11-graphs.rst.txt

 Shortcomings of Adjacency-List graph representation
 ---------------------------------------------------

-The main disadvantage of adjacency-list based representation is that the operations of adding an edge, getting successors (and possibly predecessors) of a node in it are very expensive.
+The main disadvantage of adjacency-list based representation is that the operations of adding an edge, getting successors (and possibly predecessors) of a node in it are very expensive: all of those operations take :math:`O(|V|)` time.
+It is also very difficult to add new nodes, as it would require allocating a new array.

 Graphs as Linked Data Structures
 --------------------------------

-Let us consider a more efficient implementation of graphs as linked data structure.
-The implementation imposes some overhead, in order to provide an efficient access to the nodes of a graph as well as their adjacent neighbours.
+Let us consider a more efficient implementation of graphs as a linked heap-based data structure.
+The implementation features some redundancy, in order to provide an efficient access to the nodes of a graph as well as their adjacent neighbours.
 The implementation will rely on data structures developed previously: hash-tables and sets, represented via BSTs.

 We start by defining the data type for nodes::